mofasass/widget-core-library/tutorials/2 - Development.md

  Readme for the project

- - .eslintrc, .gitignore, .editorconfig
+ - .eslintrc, .gitignore, .editorconfig, postcss.config.js

  Configuration files for the project.
-These files are overwritten everytime the widget is built to make sure that all the widgets have the same files
+These files are overwritten everytime the widget is built to make sure that all the widgets have the same files.

  - LICENSE